Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: The theory space

 The present section introduces the idea of portraying a given cosmological solution in a so-called \emph{theory space}, which is one of the main ideas of our paper.
 The underlying motivation is that, even if one cannot reconstruct the underlying $f(R)$ theory admitting a given cosmological solution $a(t)$, neither in the compact form nor even numerically, one can still get a glimpse of the nature of the underlying theory and draw some important qualitative conclusions.
 In a way, the theory space analysis is a systematic procedure to bypass the explicit reconstruction of $f(R)$ when the latter fails.
 This analysis sets apart the present work from earlier works dealing with the reconstruction of $f(R)$ gravity (or any modified gravity for that matter).

 Let us introduce the following dimensionless quantities

-The space defined by these two quantities is what we call the \emph{theory space}, since the quantities depend only on the functional form of the $f(R)$ theory and nothing else.
-A given $f(R)$ theory corresponds to a curve of a family of curves in the theory space.
-Conversely, any curve $m(r)$ in the theory space corresponds to a particular $f(R)$ form.
+The 2-dimensional space defined by these two quantities is what we call the \emph{theory space}, since the quantities depend only on the functional form of the $f(R)$ theory and nothing else.
+A given $f(R)$ theory corresponds to a curve or a family of curves in the theory space\footnote{Unless one considers a monomial theory $f(R)\propto R^n$ ($n=$constant), in which case it is a point in the theory space}.
+Conversely, any curve $m(r)$ in the theory space corresponds to a particular 2-parameter $f(R)$ form\footnote{The reason we say it will be a 2-parameter $f(R)$ is because any relation $m=m(r)$ gives a second order differential equation on $f(R)$; hence solving it will introduce two integration constants.}.
 Physically, the quantity $m$ is related to the mass of the scalaron, the scalar gravitational degree of freedom, and hence is related to observables like the post parametrized Newtonian parameters, effective gravitational coupling $\mu(a,k)$ characterizing the structure growth and the lensing parameter $\Sigma(a,k)$ affecting the gravitational lensing.
 These observables serve as model-independent characterizations of deviations from GR.
 The quantity $r$, on the other hand, can be interpreted as characterizing the appearance of an effective cosmological constant in the GR limit of an $f(R)$ (i.e. $f(R)$ linear in $R$), with $r$ being frozen to the value $r=1$ in the absence of any effective cosmological constant.
 Pure GR ($f(R)=R$) is given by the single point $\{r,m\}=\{1,0\}$, whereas GR with a cosmological constant ($f(R)=-2\Lambda+R$) is given by the line $m=0$.
 The notion of the theory space has been utilized to differentiate between classes of late time $f(R)$ models \cite{Amendola:2006we}\footnote{Although the authors did not term it as the `theory space'.
 Also, notice the different signature in the definition of $r$.}.

+Some more elaborate details and explanations about the theory space, which may not be strictly necessary for understanding the core results of the paper, but can nonetheless be important for rigorous understanding of the concept of the theory space, are presented in appendix \ref{app:theory_space}.